GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         you wanna do, that's impossible and that it's hard becasue you've failed or because someone failed and made you belief on their perspective.
         You gotta fight this.
-You gotta fight the negative beliefs, not by literally fighting or arguing with the other person, but by beign self aware and self councious and having a bulletproof mind.
+You gotta fight the negative beliefs, not by literally fighting or arguing with the other person, but by being self aware and self councious and having a bulletproof mind.
         We're after what is impossible.
 If it was easy anyone would do.
     </p>